 Not only are these questions great for getting you on the right track for creating your business’ mission statement, but your mission statement should also answer all four of those questions.

-Look at Examples
+2. Look at Examples

 Here are just a few examples:

 Chick-fil-A: “To glorify God by being a faithful steward of all that is entrusted to us.
 To have a positive influence on all who come in contact with Chick-fil-A.”

 Target: “We fulfill the needs and fuel the potential of our guests.
 That means making Target your preferred shopping destination in all channels by delivering outstanding value, continuous innovation and exceptional experiences—consistently fulfilling our Expect More.
 Pay Less.® brand promise.”